 MFOFC: A Retrospective

 by Emily Murgo Nisenbaum, Co-Founder of MFOFC

-Massachusetts Families Organizing for Change is 21 years old and does have an important history in relation to family support in Massachusetts.
-As we reflect on the past 21 years, what we’ve done, and how slow and small the changes can seem, the film It’s a Wonderful Life comes to mind.
+Massachusetts Families Organizing for Change has an important history in relation to family support in Massachusetts.
+As we reflect on the past 30+ years, what we’ve done, and how slow and small the changes can seem, the film It’s a Wonderful Life comes to mind.
 Remember the part where George attempts to end his life and is visited by the angel who reminds him of the impact he’s had on those around him and his community – and of how different things would be if he hadn’t been there?

 What would have happened if MFOFC and all the hard work of its members had never been?
 Would we have less $ or no $ for family support?
 Would we even have family support or just respite – available to so few and in its “one size fits all” model?
 Would we have had the opportunity for leadership training and the opportunity to demonstrate leadership?
 Would we have been able to develop a voice to articulate what makes us feel supported?
 And the scariest and most heartbreaking thought of all – would we have had the opportunity to know each other and join together through this network whose goal is to improve the lives of individuals with disabilities and families here in Massachusetts?

 Let’s take a brief look at the history of MFOFC ~ have we made a difference?
 What have we done over the past 30+ years?

 The first Family Leadership Series began in Southeast Massachusetts.

 It was inspired when we learned that in New Hampshire, a small group of families had participated in something called the FLS.
 And especially inspirational was the fact that this small group of 30 family members was able to pass 2 important pieces of legislation in NH.
 One was to deal with the waiting list for services that existed at that time and the other created a system of family support in NH.